ZooFarming/zoo-keeper-docs/pages/manual/expedition.en.md

 No matter how you manage to obtain it, a gold chest will always contain an NFT Booster.

 A silver chest, however, will have a 1 in 10 chance of winning an NFT Booster.

-If you manage to get an NFT from a silver chest, it will not be of the class you would get from a gold chest.
+NFT are distributed randomly between chests but the rarest NFTs can only be found in Gold chests.

 ## Buy Gold/Silver Chests: